 The 8-bit comparator continuously compares TCNT2 with the output compare register (OCR2).
 Whenever TCNT2 equals OCR2, the comparator signals a match.
-A match will set the output compare flag (OCF2) at the next timer clock cycle.
-If enabled (OCIE2 = 1 and global interrupt flag in SREG is set), the output compare flag generates an output compare interrupt.
+A match will set the Output Compare Flag (OCF2) at the next timer clock cycle.
+If enabled (OCIE2 = 1), the output compare flag generates an output compare interrupt.
 The OCF2 flag is automatically cleared when the interrupt is executed.
 Alternatively, the OCF2 flag can be cleared by software by writing a logical one to its I/O bit location.
-The waveform generator uses the match signal to generate an output according to operating mode set by the WGM21:0 bits and compare output mode (COM21:0) bits.
-The max and bottom signals are used by the waveform generator for handling the special cases of the extreme values in some modes of operation (see "Modes of Operation" on page 145).
-Figure 62 shows a block diagram of the output compare unit.
+The waveform generator uses the match signal to generate an output according to operating mode set by the WGM21:0 bits and Compare Output mode (COM21:0) bits.
+The max and bottom signals are used by the waveform generator for handling the special cases of the extreme values in some modes of operation ("Modes of Operation" on page 115).
+Figure 55 shows a block diagram of the output compare unit.